ychen-207523/LLVM-keyPoints/README.md

 ## Service

 The implementation of Service classes follows the pattern of defining an `interface` and its concrete implementations.
-This approach decouples the service's contract from its implementation, allowing for greater flexibility and ease of testing.
+This approach decouples the org.parking.service's contract from its implementation, allowing for greater flexibility and ease of testing.

 ## DBService Interface